notaryproject/specifications/specs/trust-store-trust-policy.md

 - To use this feature, the `level` property MUST be specified along with an OPTIONAL `override` map.
 - Supported values for `level` are - `strict`, `permissive` and `audit`.
 A `skip` level cannot be customized.
-- Supported keys for `override` map and their supported values are as follows.
+- Supported keys for `override` map and their supported values are as follows:
   - `integrity` validation cannot be overriden, and therefore cannot be specified as a key.
   - `authenticity` - Supported values are `enforce` and `log`.
   - `authenticTimestamp` - Supported values are `enforce` and `log`.